Definition – An external benefit occurs when producing or consuming a good causes a benefit to a third party.

 In this diagram, the private marginal benefit is PMB.
 However, consuming the good gives a benefit to other people in society.
 The external marginal benefit is given by the difference between private marginal benefit and social marginal benefit

 In a free market, goods with external benefits can often be under-consumed because the free market ignores the external benefit to others.

-Cycling to work helps to reduce the level of pollution and congestion.
-Therefore other road users have quicker journey times and helps to reduce the level of pollution.
+- Cycling to work helps to reduce the level of pollution and congestion.
+Therefore other road users have quicker journey times and help to reduce the level of pollution.

-A bee keeper produces honey, but as an external benefit, his bees help to fertilise nearby fruit trees.
+- Fruit tree pollination.
+A beekeeper produces honey, but as an external benefit, his bees help to fertilise nearby fruit trees.

 - Reduced global warming.
 A firm who produces solar panels aims to make a profit.
 However, increased supply of solar panels has the external benefit of reducing greenhouse gases and reducing the impact of global warming.